By Robert Kale and Jock Purtle

 What Size Store is Worth More?

-In general, the larger the ecommerce business, the more that it is worth.
-Here is how you understand this graph below.
+In general, the larger the Ecommerce business, the more it is worth.
+Here is how to understand this graph below.
 Let’s say that a business sold for $300,000.
 On average that would mean that its annual profit was around $111,000 ($300,000 divided by 2.7, because the average multiple for that size is around 2.7x).
 Another example would be a business that sold for $600,000.
 On average that would mean that its annual profit was $153,000 ($500,000 divided by 3.26).
 Similarly, a business that sold for $4 million would mean that its annual profit was around $1 million ($4 million divided by 3.91).

 What is the selling process?